timsully/Markdowns/README.md

 **ls ..** - Lists the parent directorys files.

-**cd .. or cd./** - Takes you up one level in your directory.
+**cd .. or cd ./** - Takes you up one level in your directory.
 You can also think of it as going back in your directory.

 **cd ../..** - Takes you up two levels in your directory.
 You can also think of it as going back two levels or going back twice from your current directory.